theta360developers/theta-javascript/README.md

 Building JavaScript examples to control RICOH THETA cameras through the WebAPI.

+## Guidelines for contributing to this repo
+Contributions very welcome.
+If you commit a .js file, it must be runnable as-is.

 Run the programs in this repo by using Node.js.

 Example: